olivialecomte/master_thesis/README.md

 # 🧪 Master Thesis – No Reading Required: Using Gamified Eye-Tracking to Predict RAN Scores and Screen for Developmental Dyslexia

 ## 📚 Abstract
 Eye-tracking combined with machine learning shows strong potential as a diagnostic tool for developmental dyslexia, particularly when decoupled from reading-based assessments.
 However, few studies have explored the use of gamified, non-reading tasks suitable for pre-readers.
-This pilot study investigates whether eye-tracking metrics recorded during  gameplay  (Fruit  Ninja)  can  predict  Rapid  Automatized  Naming  scores  and  classify individuals  into  good  versus  poor  performance  groups.
-A  total  of  23  eye-tracking  features were  extracted  from  57  participants  (children  and  adults)  and  analyzed  using  correlation, regression,  and  classification  models.
-Correlation and  regression  analyses  identified several significant predictors of Rapid Automatized Naming performance, particularly features related to blink behaviours, saccade length, and gaze complexity, while classification models yielding  the  highest  accuracy  with  fixation-based  features.
+This pilot study investigates whether eye-tracking metrics recorded during gameplay (Fruit Ninja) can predict Rapid Automatized Naming scores and classify individuals into “good” versus “poor” performance groups.
+A total of 23 eye-tracking features were extracted from 57 participants (children and adults) and analysed using correlation, regression, and classification models.
+Correlation and regression analyses identified several significant predictors of Rapid Automatized Naming performance, particularly features related to blink behaviours, saccade length, and gaze complexity, while classification models yielded the highest accuracy with blink and fixation-based features.
 These findings suggest that oculomotor behaviour during a non-reading task contains information relevant to reading ability and may reflect magnocellular processing differences.
 This approach shows promise for early, literacy-independent risk detection, but further research with larger and clinically diverse samples is needed to validate and extend these results.

----

 ## 🎯 Project Goals
 - Train an object detection model capable of tracking fruits and bombs from scene video of FruitNinja